 Hong Kong International Airport is built on reclaimed land on the Chek Lap Kok Island, hence its other name, Chep Lap Kok Airport.
 The airport is the world's busiest cargo getaway and is approximately 24 miles from Hong Kong's city center.

 There are over 20 airlines that travel from Los Angeles to Hong Kong.
-They include Hong Kong Airlines, Cathay Pacific, Air Canada, Air China, China Airlines, Delta, American Airlines, Xiamen Air, Philippine Airlines, and Korean Air.
+They include Hong Kong Airlines, Cathay Pacific, Air Canada, Air China, China Airlines, American Airlines, Xiamen Airlines, Philippine Airlines, and Korean Air.

 Cathay Pacific, American Airlines, and Hong Kong Airlines offer direct flights from LAX to HKG, covering the 7,250 miles in slightly over 15 hours.
 However, connecting flights feature layovers in cities such as San Francisco, Beijing, Taipei, Vancouver, Seattle, and Shanghai, taking between 17 and 25 hours.

 Several rail and road networks link LAX to Los Angeles city center.
 Therefore, passengers can opt to use the metro service, train, or buses to either get into or out of the airport.
 There are also taxi ranks on the curbside on the arrival islands in front of all terminals.
 At the moment, LAX is only allowing Uber and Lyft drivers to drop and pick up passengers on the same trip.

 When it comes to parking, LAX offers eight parking facilities with up to 8,000 slots outside the terminals.
 Parking service is available on an hourly, daily, or overnight basis.